SamEmerson1/C-Sight/README.md

 - Sniffs packets from your local Wi-Fi/LAN traffic
 - Translates traffic into human-readable summaries like:
-  - “Device 192.168.1.5 is connecting to example.com over HTTPS.”
+  - "A device on your network is connecting to example.com securely.”
-  - “Unusual behavior: device sent 100+ ICMP packets in 60 seconds.”
+  - “Unusual behavior on network! device sent 100+ ICMP packets in 60 seconds.”

 ## Why I wanted to make it

  - To improve network visibility for users without technical backgrounds (e.g. C-suite)
  - Also good for training and security awareness
  - Understanding network traffic shouldn't require a CS degree
  - Network security peace of mind is a human right!

+### Notes

+ - Currently building for MacOS
+ - Using/Experimenting with PyShark